githubIEP/worldriskpollr/cran-comments.md

 -   I have added testthat tests to check this new functionality and these all pass on R CMD check.

+-   Also, implemented cleaner error handling to avoid stopifnot error breaks

 -   On rhub::check_for_cran() this also solves the greater than 5 sec errors on all checks.